 NOTE: Tours at the CCIC are temporarily suspended in accordance to the Cherry Creek School District response to the COVID-19 pandemic.
-Please contact the counseling department when school opens in August for more information.

 Welcome to the Cherry Creek Innovation Campus Counseling web page.
 Counselors at the Cherry Creek Innovation Campus guide all students in the areas of career/post-secondary planning, academic achievement, and personal/social development.
 The goal of the Counseling Department at the CCIC is to ensure that all students enter today’s workforce with the professional skills and technical skills needed to become contributing members to a global economy.
 At the Cherry Creek Innovation Campus, it’s our goal to better align our innovative curriculum with current industry standards.
 By aligning our curriculum to what industry and business partners are seeking, we are confident that our students will develop the professional standards needed to compete and succeed as they enter the workforce, college, and/or military.
 In order to accomplish this, counselors at the CCIC assist students with the following:

 At the CCIC, we recognize that today’s current education system should align with industry needs and competencies.
 Businesses from all over the state of Colorado have told us they are having difficulty finding employees with the appropriate competencies to effectively fill their positions.
 In order to address this misalignment, counselors at the CCIC are working in partnership with CareerWise Colorado to place students in modern youth apprenticeships.
 Apprenticeships are designed to combine theoretical learning with practical learning that focuses on professional skills, educational objectives, real world experiences, and allows businesses to train potential employees while they are still in high school.